Admissions

 select a program that offers a path to success.
 The Franklin Pierce 4+2 Master of

 Physician Assistant Studies (M.P.A.S.)
-Direct Admit Program enables you to complete
+Direct Entry Program enables you to complete

 your studies through the master’s level in just six years.